What Does the Check Engine Light Mean?

 5. Spark Plugs or Ignition Coils

-Worn spark plugs or failing ignition coils cause misfires, which trigger the CEL.
-Most vehicles need spark plug replacement between 30,000 and 100,000 miles depending on the type.
+Worn spark plugs or failing ignition coils cause misfires, which trigger codes P0300-P0308.
+Most vehicles need spark plug replacement between 30,000 and 100,000 miles depending on plug type (standard, platinum, or iridium).
+Coil failures are common at 80,000-130,000 miles on many Toyota and Honda four-cylinders; replace all coils at once if one has failed.

 Steady vs. Flashing Check Engine Light